 I am currently a contributing writer for Adoption.com.
 From 2013-15, I was a writer for The Rogue, hosted by the renowned blog site, Patheos.
 I have a passion for storytelling and have completed two novels for which I am currently pursuing publication.

 I have a Masters of Liberal Arts in Creative Writing from the University of Pennsylvania and a BA in Communications from Arcadia University.
 By day, I serve as Senior Publications Editor at Penn’s Center for the Advanced Study of India.
 I am half-Indian too (most people don’t believe this until they actually meet my mom).

-I live in the city of Philadelphia with my wife, two daughters, and a crazy dog.
-You can find me reading a book on my roof deck, sipping Scotch on my patio, or faithfully freaking out for the Phillies (no matter how bad they are).
+I live in the city of Philadelphia with my wife, two daughters, and a guinea pig named Rhys.
+You can find me reading a book on my roof deck, sipping Scotch on my patio, or faithfully freaking out for the Phillies (no matter how good or bad they are).

 Please feel free to contact me!